Capacity of Noisy Permutation Channels: Comparing to Stam

 \section{Comparing \Cref{thm::bounds_uniform_type} to Stam}

-Here we give some details on how our result relates to that of Stam in \cite{stam1978}.
-First, Stam's setting has noiseless observations whereas our setting has noise.
-However, using data processing inequality, we can always use Stam's result as an upperbound for the noisy case.
-Second, Stam's result generalizes to $m$ observations, where $m$ can be less than $n$.
-Our result \Cref{thm::bounds_uniform_type} only applies to exactly $n$ observations.
-However, we can also use a version of Han's inequality for divergence \cite[Proposition 5.5]{duchi2021lecture} (applies when the second probability argument is independent over the entries of the vector $Y^n$), to get the following corollary:
+Here we give some details on how our result compares to that of \cite{stam1978}, which we will refer to as Stam's setting or Stam's result.
+Though similar, our setting is not exactly the same as Stam's setting.
+The differences are: \begin{enumerate} \item Stam's result generalizes to $m$ observations, where $m$ can be less than $n$.
+Our result \Cref{thm::bounds_uniform_type} only applies to exactly $n$ observations. \item Stam's setting has noiseless observations whereas our setting has noisy observations. \end{enumerate}

+In order for our result and Stam's result to be comparable, we apply additional theorems to both our result and Stam's result so that we are in a setting where both results are for all $m \leq n$ and for noisy observations.

+Regarding difference \ref{item::stam_m}), we can use a version of Han's inequality for divergence \cite[Proposition 5.5]{duchi2021lecture} (applies when the second probability argument is independent over the entries of the vector $Y^n$) on our result \Cref{thm::bounds_uniform_type}, to get the following corollary:

 \begin{fcorollary} Let $Y^n \sim P_{Y|X}^n \circ U$, so that $P_{Y^n}$ is the distribution as in Theorem 2.
 Then for every $m\le n$ we have: